LM-SAL/irispy-lmsal/docs/guide.rst

       It is an array of float values with dimensions :math:`no. acquisitions \times 47`.
    -  ``N+2``: header and extra information data from each exposure considered in the file.
       It is a record array containing 9 string fields for each exposure.
-The values of each field can be access as the key in a dictionary or as an attribute.
+The values of each field can be accessed as the key in a dictionary or as an attribute.
       See example in the last code block of this section.

-The function `astropy.fits.io` shows the information of the extensions contained in the level 2 file.
+The function `astropy.io.fits.info` shows the information of the extensions contained in the level 2 file.
 For a SJI file:

 .. code-block:: python